aws-neuron/aws-neuron-sdk/docs/technotes/performance-tuning.md

 By default, the framework sets the number of outstanding inference requests to the total number of NeuronCores plus three.
 This can be changed by setting the NEURON_MAX_NUM_INFERS environment variable.
 For example, if the compiled model includes some CPU partitions (as when Neuron compiler decided some operations are more efficient to execute on CPU), the number of threads should be increased to account for the additional compute performed on the CPU.
 Note that the available instance host memory size should be taken into consideration to avoid out-of-memory errors.
 As above, you need to experiment in order to find the right optimization settings for your application.

 **Note:** By default the framework allocates NeuronCore Group size to match the size of the compiled model.
-The size of the model is the number of NeuronCores limit passed to compiler during compilation (`--num-neuroncores` option).
+The size of the model is the number of NeuronCores limit passed to compiler during compilation (`--neuroncore-pipeline-cores` option).
 For more information see [Tutorial TensorFlow-Neuron NeuronCore Groups](https://github.com/aws/aws-neuron-sdk/blob/master/docs/tensorflow-neuron/tutorial-NeuronCore-Group.md).

 ## Other considerations